-FXB started operating in South Africa in June 2000, with the aim to support young people affected by HIV/AIDS.
-Through its programs, it has provided young people with the support to cope with the loss of parents to HIV/AIDS and crucially, the life skills to lift them out of poverty.
+FXB started operating in South Africa in June 2000 to support young people affected by HIV/AIDS.
+Through its programs, FXB has provided these communities with support to cope with the loss of parents to HIV/AIDS and life skills to lift them out of extreme poverty.

-The majority of black children in South Africa, nearly 60%, live in poverty.
-HIV/AIDS has worsened this situation further, spreading poverty and weakening families.
+The majority of Black children in South Africa, nearly 60 percent, live in extreme poverty.
+HIV/AIDS has exacerbated this situation, spreading poverty and weakening families.

-In 2011, it was estimated that 5.6 million people were living with HIV and AIDS, the highest number of people in any country.
+In 2013, it was estimated that 6.3 million people were living with HIV/AIDS, the highest number of people in any country.
 For children whose parents have HIV/AIDS, many of them suffer neglect long before they are orphaned.
-Eventually, with the death of their parent, they are left with little or no support, and the trauma of coping with the loss of a loved one.
+Eventually, with the death of a parent, they are left with little or no support, and the trauma of coping with the loss of a loved one.

-In many cases, the child’s schooling is interrupted or their performance at school begins to deteriorate.
-Expenses such as school fees, uniforms and stationery presents a major burden, as caregivers or extended families cannot afford to take on these extra costs, as they themselves struggle to survive.
-Consequently, these youngsters are at risk of missing out on an education, suffering ill-health, malnutrition, abuse and exploitation.
+In many cases, when a child faces these challenges, schooling is interrupted or performance at school begins to deteriorate.
+Expenses, such as school fees, uniforms and stationery, present a major burden.
+Caregivers or extended families cannot afford to take on these extra costs, as they struggle to survive.
+Consequently, these children are at risk of missing out on an education, suffering poor health, malnutrition, abuse and exploitation.
 They are also at risk of contracting HIV.

-Children grieving for dying or dead parents are often stigmatised by society merely through association with AIDS.
-The distress and social isolation experienced by these children, both before and after the death of a parent, is strongly exacerbated by the shame, fear, and rejection that often surrounds people affected by HIV/AIDS.
+Children grieving for dying or dead parents are often stigmatized by society merely through association with AIDS.
+The distress and social isolation experienced by these children, both before and after the death of a parent, is strongly exacerbated by the shame, fear and rejection that often surrounds people affected by HIV/AIDS.

 According to statements made in a recent article published by a development information portal for NGOs in South Africa, many NGOs operating in South Africa are confronted with serious financial and capacity challenges.
-Many have already closed down or had to scale down their activities.
-At the same time, South Africa is faced with overwhelming development challenges – education, health and poverty.
-Increasingly, government departments and agencies are incapable of responding to these challenges – lack of capacity and leadership, as well as corruption causing slow or no service delivery, and an alarming increase in social unrest in many parts of the country.
-It is a common fact that NGOs more often than not are the ones that fill the delivery gap.
+Many have already closed down or been forced to scale down their activities.
+At the same time, South Africa is faced with overwhelming development challenges: education, health and poverty.
+Increasingly, government departments and agencies are incapable of responding to these challenges.
+This is due to a lack of capacity and leadership; corruption causing slow or no service delivery; and an alarming increase in social unrest in many parts of the country.
+It is a common fact that NGOs often fill the delivery gap.

 Our areas of focus

-The After School – Life Skills program addresses the mental distress of young people and provides educational, nutritional and recreational support and resource.
-These are mainly oriented towards children’s rights, sex education, self-respect and respect for others, information on and prevention of HIV/AIDS, sexual abuse and violence.
+The After School – Life Skills program addresses the mental distress of young people and provides educational, nutritional and recreational support and resources.
+These are mainly oriented toward children’s rights, sex education, self-respect, respect for others, sexual abuse, violence and information on and prevention of HIV/AIDS.

-More than 1,800 young people have been part of the FXB After-School – Life Skills programs over the years.
+More than 1,800 young people have been part of the FXB After School – Life Skills programs, which offer: